C-Accel-CRIPT/criptscripts/scripts/typescript/afrl-to-new-api/README.md

 This script was using Python originaly, last commit was from December 2022.
 I figured out the python version was existing **after** starting this task, that's why I used typescript.

-However, I couldn't us Python (no experience) and the PythonSDK (in development), so I decided to continue this way.
+However, I couldn't use Python (no experience and culture) and the PythonSDK (still in development), so I decided to continue this way.

 Berenger.